 It is unclear if Donald Trump will try to run again in 2024 or head back into other ventures.
 If he wanted to, the 22nd Amendment would allow him the right to put his name forward and try again.
 On the other hand, Barack Obama won two terms back-to-back, so he is ineligible to run again.

-Qualifying candidates then face a simple process to run for President.
+Qualified candidates then face a simple process to run for US President.

 In short, the presidential requirements and qualifications are short, sweet, and relatively unchanged from the days of the Constitution.
-So if you are a natural-born citizen with 14 years of residency, are over 35, haven’t served two terms before, and are willing to go through the process, you might just get elected.
+So if you are a natural-born citizen with 14 years of residency, are over 35, haven’t served two terms before, and are willing to go through the process, you have a chance (however small) to get elected.